Difference Between Autocad and Archicad

 |Definition||It is a 3D CAD software developed by Autodesk||It is a 2D/3D and BIM platform designed and developed by Graphisoft|

 |Usage||Used for product designing, civil infrastructure, 2D drawings, drafts, documents, as well as 3D models.||Used for Virtual Building Modelling.
-It has specific building tools like walls, slab, door, windows, etc. It is also used to create 2D/3D models|
+It has specific building tools like walls, slab, door, windows, etc. It is also used to create 2D/3D models.|

 We cannot compare Autocad vs Archicad.
 Both are very different from one another.
 And both Autocad vs Archicad have extremely useful features in their own genre.
-On one hand, where AutoCAD is a CAD software used by almost all the technicians and professionals for 2D and 3D modeling, ArchiCAD is a Virtual Building Modeler that uses real-time editing.
-Both the software has clean workspace and interface but still are used for different types of work.
+On the one hand, where AutoCAD is a CAD software used by almost all the technicians and professionals for 2D and 3D modeling, ArchiCAD is a Virtual Building Modeler that uses real-time editing.
+Both the software has a clean workspace and interface but still are used for different types of work.